imLinguin/comet/README.md

 Open Source implementation of GOG Galaxy's Communication Service

 This project aims to implement calls made by game through SDK.
+Note: that means it can't and won't replace Communication Service in official client

+This will provide minimal and platform agnostic SDK.
+For use in game launchers like Heroic or Lutris

 Project is continuation of Yepoleb's work [https://gitlab.com/Yepoleb/comet/](https://gitlab.com/Yepoleb/comet/) but in Python